liftforward/integration-docs/README.md

 ```

 ## Receive Authorization Token
-After the customer is approved and they sign the membership agreement, they will be redirected to the `charge_authorized_url` page.
+After the customer is approved and they sign the membership agreement, they will be redirected to the `charge_authorized_url` page appended with the query params of `merchant_checkout_id` and `authorization_token`.

-LiftForward will append `merchant_checkout_id` and `authorization_token` query params to this `charge_authorized_url` before redirecting.

-When the `charge_authorized_url` page is loading on the redirect we recommend that it do two things:
+When the `charge_authorized_url` page is loading it should do the following things:
-1. You can use the `merchant_checkout_id` query param to look up the checkout in your ecommerce system in order to show the user what they just ordered.
+1. Use the `merchant_checkout_id` query param to look up the checkout in your ecommerce system in order to show the user what they just ordered.
 2. Exchange the `authorization_token` for a charge.

 #### Creating Charges